borisschapira/boris.schapira.dev/_posts/en/web/2017/2017-12-18-defer-script-to-speed-up-rendering/2017-12-18-defer-script-to-speed-up-rendering.md

 Your JavaScript files are likely to contain several types of code portions and you may need to load some of them as soon as possible: JavaScript business-specific code (analytics, for example), libraries with a strong visual impact, dependencies for a third-party script that you can't defer…

-This JS lines of code are called "critical JavaScript".
+These JS lines of code are called "critical JavaScript".
 Group them into an identifiable file, commonly called *critical.js*.
 Like any JS file, the browser will have to fetch, parse and evaluate it before being able to execute it.

 Even if you put all the optimizations in place to reduce the amount of data that needs to be transferred over the network (cleaning the unused code from the file, minify, compress, cache on the client and server side), the browser will still need to parse and evaluate the JavaScript.
 As that step [takes ](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e)[a significant amount of time](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e), you must really keep your critical JS file as streamlined as possible.